elucian/bee/syntax/structure.md

 ### System Variables

-System variables are defined in standard library.
-These variables are global and read only:
+System variables are defined usually at the beginning of the module.

-**examples**
+**predefined**
 ```
 #error  -- contains last error message
 #stack  -- contains debug information about current call stack